sarnau/MMMMobileAlerts/MobileAlertsGatewayBinaryUpload.markdown

 ## Sensor 64-byte data block format

 The binary data to transfer the packages to the server is always a multiple of 64-byte blocks with each block containing one message from a sensor.
-Data that is non-urgent is buffered within the gateway to minimize the number of transfers to the cloud server, it seems to be send every 7 minutes.
-Only messages marked in the tx counter as events are send immediately.
+Data that is non-urgent is buffered within the gateway to minimize the number of transfers to the cloud server, it seems to be sent every 7 minutes.
+Only messages marked in the tx counter as events are sent immediately.
 If such an event occurs, all buffered packages are also sent.
-Pressing the button on the gateway sends all data immediately, which is helpful for debugging.
+Pressing the button on the gateway sends all data immediately (at least on some devices), which is helpful for debugging.

 Every 64-byte block has a simple 7-bit checksum.
 It is calculated by just summing up the first 63 bytes and storing the lower 7 bit in the last byte of the message.
 Bit 7 in the last byte is always 0.
 If the checksum is invalid, the server simply ignores the package, but still returns HTTP status 200 (= OK), probably to avoid the gateway sending a defect package over and over again.